 To add links to your menus, you must leave the theme editor by clicking the back button in the top left hand corner (you actually need to click twice — once out of the Header settings and again on the Themes link to get back to the admin).
 Go to Online store>Navigation.
 Here, you’ll find two pre-populated menus: Main menu and Footer menu.
 You can edit the links in these menus by clicking on the titles to edit them, or create additional menus by clicking the purple Add menu button.

 With Shopify's Nested Navigation control, you can add levels to the menus as needed.
 Check out our Navigation doc here for a step by step!
 Once you have the nested menus added in the Admin, you'll see that they become a basic nested menu in the Empire storefront.
 If you're looking to enable a Mega Nav, just head to the Theme Editor>Header tab.
 Then scroll down until you get to the Content section with the 'Add meganav' as an option.
 Once you click that you will just need to add the name of the menu you'd like to enable!

 The Announcement Bar is a great place to fill your customers in on new promotions, offers and changes to your store.
 This bar will appear above the Header section making in the first thing customers will see at the top of the page when they visit your store.

-The Announcement Bar settings include color control for the text and background, the option to add a link and the text used.
+The Announcement Bar settings includes Color control for the text and background, the option to add a link and the text used.
 We even added a secondary text field to alter what's shown on mobile screens!
 As well, there are settings to easily turn the Announcement bar off and on, or limit it to displaying only on the homepage

 The Small Promo section is the perfect place to include deals, hours of operation and contact information in your store.
 This section will appear next to the search bar in the Header on desktop devices and below the Header on mobile.